To manage the edge servers running ShimmerCat Accelerator, we install a "pack" of programs called

 $ sc_pack -h

-The programs need a directory as the top of the hierarchy, and some configuration information.
-Of that information, some of them are secrets needed for the programs to send and receive data from our cloud service, and other are configuration details that you should edit to your needs.
+The programs need a directory as the top of the hierarchy, and some information for configuration.
+This information contains details about your setup, and secrets needed for the programs to send and receive data from our cloud service.

-All of it is structured as a YAML file, which has nesting levels.
+All configuration is structured in a YAML file, which has nesting levels.
 In the rest of this documentation, we sometimes refer to a nested field by using a

 /, for example